-Our primary sources of liquidity are cash, receivables and

-freely marketable securities, net of short-term indebtedness.
+Our primary sources of liquidity are cash, receivables and freely marketable securities, net of short-term indebtedness.
 Our secondary sources of liquidity are restricted securities of companies that are publicly traded.
-As of June 30, 2004, we do not have restricted securities of companies that are publicly traded, and we had none in 2003.
+At September 30, 2004, we have contractually restricted common shares of NeuroMetrix, Inc. that are publicly traded.
+We had no restricted securities of companies that were publicly traded during 2003.

-Six Months ended June 30, 2004
+Nine Months ended September 30, 2004

-At June 30, 2004, and December 31, 2003, our total net primary liquidity was \$17,831,771 and \$27,563,886, respectively.
+At September 30, 2004, and December 31, 2003, our total net primary liquidity was \$53,009,203 and \$27,563,886, respectively, and our secondary liquidity was \$9,998,103 and \$0, respectively.

-The decrease in our primary source of liquidity from December 31, 2003, to June 30, 2004, is primarily owing to the receipt of the proceeds from the sale of our investment in NanoGram Devices Corporation offset by our investments in Agile Materials & Technologies, Inc., Continuum Photonics, Inc., CSwitch, Inc., Experion Systems, Inc., Molecular Imprints, Inc., NanoGram Corporation, NanoOpto Corporation, Nanopharma Corp., NeoPhotonics Corporation, NeuroMetrix, Inc., and Starfire Systems, Inc., and use of funds for net operating expenses.
+The increase in our primary source of liquidity from December 31, 2003, to September 30, 2004, is primarily owing to the receipt of the net proceeds from the issuance of 3,450,000 new shares of our common stock and the net proceeds from the sale of our investment in NanoGram Devices Corporation, partially offset by our investments in Agile Materials & Technologies, Inc., Continuum Photonics, Inc., Crystal IS, Inc., CSwitch, Inc., Experion Systems, Inc., Molecular Imprints, Inc., NanoGram Corporation, NanoOpto Corporation, Nanopharma Corp., NeoPhotonics Corporation, NeuroMetrix, Inc., Optiva, Inc., and Starfire Systems, Inc., and the use of funds for net operating expenses.
+The increase in our secondary source of liquidity from December 31, 2003, to September 30, 2004, is owing to the completion of the public offering of NeuroMetrix.